 Figure 7-1 incorporates many design features of a Smart Grid/distributed energy storage system.
 Home use of photovoltaic or wind energy can supplement the utility power.
-A home area network (HAN) communicating with the Advanced Meter can control lighting, heating, cooling, and other major appliances.
-Given the right incentives, a home owner may elect to have the utility control total home consumption or delivery power back to the utility through the storage capability of the EV.
+A home area network (HAN) communicating with the Smart Meter can control lighting, heating, cooling, and other major appliances.
+Given the right incentives, a home owner may elect to have the utility control total home consumption or deliver power back to the utility via the EV's storage capability.

-There are various mechanisms for utilities to control EV load including:
+There are various mechanisms for utilities to control EV load.